Coleshill House: Destruction

 During the Second World War, the house was requisitioned as the training headquarters for the Auxiliary Units, the secret British Resistance in the event of a German invasion.

-The house was sold by the Playdell-Bouverie family in 1946, and bought by Ernest Cook, grandson of the travel agent Thomas Cook.
+The house was sold by the Pleydell-Bouverie family in 1946, and bought by Ernest Cook, grandson of the travel agent Thomas Cook.
 Substantial renovations were almost complete by 1952, when the house was badly damaged by a fire that gutted the house within a matter of hours.
 The shell was demolished in 1958.
 Cook had earlier agreed to give the estate to the National Trust on his death.

 Surviving features include two single-storey entrance lodges: one built c.1850 on the southern edge of the village and the other on the road east from the village, of similar or later date and joined to a long 18th-century wall, ten feet in height.
 There are also four pairs of gate-piers: one roadside pair is Grade I listed since they are contemporary with the house and probably by the same architect, being similar to the chimney-stacks of the house in their design.
 They carry stone vases, and cast iron gates from the late 18th century.
 Four other 17th-century piers are individually listed at Grade II*.

 Also still standing are the 18th-century stable block, and the late 17th-century former service block with brewery and laundry, known as Clock House from the central wooden clock tower added in 1830.